mobashshir005/ASM-blog/README.md

-# ASM-blog
+# The Tech Factory
-this is a flask blog for an organization
+this is a Coding blog developed in python-flask